petershaw/Tutorial-map-reduce-on-collections/README.md

-# JavaaScript Tutorial : map reduce on collections - avoid nested iterrations like foreach
+# JavaScript Tutorial : map reduce on collections - avoid nested iterrations like foreach

 This is a possible solution for a module that solves a problem from a real life implementation my company have today.
 The code is perfect to show some functional